eldarion/django-gapc-storage/README.rst

 Passed to the supported methods on the underlying google-api-python-client client which will retry 500 error responses with randomized exponential backoff.

-For more information, see the `google-api-python-client documetation
+For more information, see the `google-api-python-client documentation
 <http://google.github.io/google-api-python-client/docs/epy/googleapiclient.http.HttpRequest-class.html#execute>`_.

 ``GAPC_STORAGE["path_prefix"]``